tumisang-kalagobe/hybrid-electric-truck/README.md

 The fuel consumption data is written into *Fuel Consumption Data* for all of the drive trains and the various drive cycles.

 Details of the modelling and the results thereof can be found in "Thesis.pdf".
 My Final PowerPoint presentation is also included in "Presentation.pdf".

-*Copyright disclaimer: This work may be used for further research, design developments and other projects provided that due credit is given for the initial models and data.
-Suggested reference: Kalagobe, T. (2019).
-Reduction of Fuel Consumption and CO2 Emissions using a Hybrid Drive Train in a Truck Logistics Operation.*
+If you wish to cite this work please refer to my [ResearchGate page](https://www.researchgate.net/publication/335928369_Reduction_of_Fuel_Consumption_and_CO2_Emissions_using_a_Hybrid_Drive_Train_in_a_Truck_Logistics_Operation). :-)